Medical Policy: 06.01.24

 Based on review of the peer reviewed medical literature the evidence on computer-assisted navigation (CAN) for anterior cruciate ligament (ACL) or posterior cruciate ligament (PCL) reconstruction includes a systematic review of 5 RCTs.
 These RCTs, of moderate to low quality, did not consistently demonstrate more accurate tunnel placement with CAN.
 No studies have shown an improvement in functional outcomes or need for revision when CAN is used for ACL or PCL reconstruction.

-Relatively few RCTs have evaluated computer-assisted navigation (CAN) for hip procedures.
+Relatively few randomized controlled trials (RCTs) have evaluated computer-assisted navigation (CAN) for hip procedures.
 Although there was early interest in this technology, no recent RTCs have been identified.
-There is inconsistent evidence from small trials as to whether CAN improves alignment with conventional or minimally invasive total hip arthroplasty (THA).
+There is inconsistent evidence from these small trials on whether CAN improves alignment with conventional or minimally invasive total hip arthroplasty (THA).
 One RCT found improved alignment when CAN was used for hip resurfacing, but there was little evidence of improved outcomes at short-term follow up.
-Overall, improved health outcomes have not been demonstrated with computer-assisted navigation for any hip procedures.
+Overall, improved health outcomes have not been demonstrated with computer-assisted navigation (CAN) for any hip procedures.

 Alignment of a knee prosthesis can be measured along several different axes, including the mechanical axis, and the frontal and sagittal axes of both the femur and tibia.